gokit/docker/Readme.md

 ```

 You can generate builds for custom go versions and custom google components for gcloud docker
-images by customizing the `GOVERSION` and `COMPONENT` environment variables to your needs.
+images by customizing the `GOVERSION` and `COMPONENTS` environment variables to your needs.

 ```bash
 GOVERSION=1.11.2 COMPONENTS=pubsub-emulator make default